samueltabe/chat_test/README.md

 -   `npm install && npm run dev`
 -   `php artisan serve`
 -   `Ensure you have php, node and composer installed on your devices`

-then choose a user from the database and login.
+-   `then choose a user from the database and login`
 # chat_test